Garnasha/Footprint-clustering/papernew/discussion.md

 designed specifically with this problem in mind, rather than this most generic of clustering algorithms.

+##Conclusion for Biologists
+The approach used in this thesis did not yield any directly useful results, beyond the suspicion that motifs should not be assumed to only cover sequences of a single size.

+However, the manner in which it failed does provide some insight into the shape of the dataset, the shape of the noise, and the amount of noise.
+This should prove useful in formulating any alternative approaches.

+Additionally, while our primitive clustering algorithm turned out to be mostly useless, the underlying model is likely fine, and can be used for other algorithms without substantial biological knowledge, said knowledge being contained in the model.

+An exception is the process of taking the "join" of a cluster to extract a motif, if the cluster contains sequences of differing lengths.
+The model does not define any way to do so, and it is not easily defined without some biological knowledge.
+In this case, a biologist would need to be available to answer questions, and provide some examples of the "right" motifs for some clusters with varying sequence lengths.

+In summary, while providing no direct results, this thesis can hopefully allow data scientists without much biological background to develop more sophisticated algorithms, using only this thesis for background knowledge.

 ##Other considerations
 ###Singleton clusters
 The tails of singletons noted in the summary are very unlikely to